jmurph22/upqxx/README.md

 # upqxx
 Simplified frontend library for libpqxx.

-Currently WIP and a future placeholder.
+More to be documented later!